 Branded and authorized accessory-makers like Belkin are better second-options if you find Apple’s own to be costly.

 #2.
 Never Use an iOS device when it is plugged into the mains

 This is a common-sense thing.
 And no matter how many times it is repeated, people still stick to their guts instead of common sense.

 It doesn’t matter if you’ve got a solid, fool-proof secure electric system and gadgets but when your smartphone is plugged to the mains, you better not use it.
 Period.

 If it’s urgent, use another device till your iPhone/iPad gets charged sufficiently enough to be plugged out and used.

-3. Use Rubber cases / snap-ons when your iOS device is plugged in to the PC/laptop.
+#3.
+Use Rubber cases/snap-on when your iOS device is plugged into the PC/laptop

 I had the habit of using my smartphone when it was plugged to my laptop.
 The incident where a Chinese woman was electrocuted has changed this habit too.
 When my laptop is plugged to the mains, I refrain from using my iPhone when it’s connected to the laptop.
 It’s an over-reaching security measure but hey, you can’t be too cautious with electricity and gadgets.